-Figure 4: Phase plots on a log-log scale.
+Figure: Phase plots on a log-log scale.
 Left, 5 trajectories (gray lines) obtained by simulating a network of 1000 neurons.
 On both plots the black curves show the null-cline of u (V shaped) and of r (inverted L shape).

-The same behavior should be true for the model with reset (GL)
+The same behavior should be true for the model with reset

-- ullet We studied model without reset because the limit model is deterministic dynamical system. - However, simulations show the GL model should behave the same (still needs to be proven).
+• We studied a model without reset because the limit model is deterministic dynamical system.

+• However, simulations show that models with reset should behave the same (still needs to be proven).